ordpool-space/ordpool-parser/README.md

 npm install ordpool-parser
 ```

 Then, you can use the parser in your project.
 It expects a transaction in JSON format from an Esplora API.
+(This format is different from the JSON returned by a Bitcoin Node RPC.)

 To avoid confusion, here are the different kinds of "Electrum" servers explained:
 - Electrum and ElectrumX are basic indexers for Bitcoin